The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Formalism

 where

-Here, $\Pi^{\text{sum}}(M_B^2)$ represents the part of the correlation function that has no imaginary part but provides non-trivial contributions after the Borel transformation, which are proportional to the masses of $u,d$ quarks.
+Here, $\Pi^{\text{sum}}(M_B^2)$ represents the part of the correlation function that has no imaginary part but provides non-trivial contributions after the Borel transformation, which are proportional to the masses of $u$ and $d$ quarks.
 Since we have taken the limit $m_u = m_d \to 0$, this contribution vanishes and does not appear in our calculations.
+The decay constants can also be evaluated from the sum rule Eq.\eqref{SR} after the masses are determined, i.e.